electron/electron/docs/api/base-window.md

 Sets the touchBar layout for the current window.
 Specifying `null` or `undefined` clears the touch bar.
-This method only has an effect if the machine has a touch bar and is running on macOS 10.12.1+.
+This method only has an effect if the machine has a touch bar.

 **Note:** The TouchBar API is currently experimental and may change or be removed in future Electron releases.